kunalgharate/ShoppingCartApp/readme.md

 ## Features

 - Choose user
-- Select product for the user
+- Select items for the user
 - Add items to the cart
 - Remove items from the cart
 - View the total price of the cart